wagtail/wagtail/docs/advanced_tutorial/create-footer_for_all_pages.md

 Since your `FooterText` model is a Wagtail snippet, you must manually add `Mixins` to your model.
 This is because snippets aren't Wagtail `Pages` in their own right.
 Wagtail `Pages` don't require `Mixins` because they already have them.

-`DraftStateMixin` is an abstract model that you can add to any non-page Django model to allow drafts or unpublished changes.
+`DraftStateMixin` is an abstract model that you can add to any non-page Django model.
+You can use it for drafts or unpublished changes.
 The `DraftStateMixin` requires `RevisionMixin`.

-`RevisionMixin` is an abstract model that you can add to any non-page Django model to allow saving revisions of its instances.
+`RevisionMixin` is an abstract model that you can add to any non-page Django model to save revisions of its instances.
 Every time you edit a page, Wagtail creates a new `Revision` and saves it in your database.
 You can use `Revision` to find the history of all the changes that you make. `Revision` also provides a place to keep new changes before they go live.

 `PreviewableMixin` is a `Mixin` class that you can add to any non-page Django model to preview any changes made.

 `TranslatableMixin` is an abstract model you can add to any non-page Django model to make it translatable.

 Also, with Wagtail, you can set publishing schedules for changes you made to a Snippet.
-The `PublishingPanel()` method allows you to schedule `revisions` in your `FooterText`.
+You can use the `PublishingPanel()` method to schedule `revisions` in your `FooterText`.

 The `__str__` method defines a human-readable string representation of an instance of the `FooterText` class.
 It returns the string "Footer text".